 Build it as a guest house, detached home office, ADU, in-law apartment, man cave/she shed, or live-work space.
 Heck, build it as your personal doghouse!

-In other words, one of the biggest perks of a timber frame garage apartment is its versatility.
+In other words, one of the biggest perks of a timber frame garages are their versatility.
 Here are a few ways you can use this timber frame structure to future-proof your home:

 - Man Cave or She Shed: Can’t seem to carve out a space in the house for relaxation or hobbies?
-A timber frame garage apartment can make the ideal she shed or man cave.
+Timber framed garages can make the ideal she shed or man cave.
 Think about adding a smart TV for entertainment, a comfortable couch or armchairs for friends, and a wet bar for drinks.
 Voilà!
 You’ve got a weekend sanctuary just steps away from the house.